General Terms and Conditions

 - VoxCloud: VoxCloud, located at Woestduinstraat 145-1, Amsterdam, the Netherlands, registered with the Chamber of Commerce (KvK) under number 56765789.
 VoxCloud strives towards a steward-owned business model in which profits are reinvested in the product and the open-source community.

-- Customer: the legal entity or natural person acting in a professional or business capacity that enters into an agreement with VoxCloud.
+- Customer: any legal entity or natural person that enters into an agreement with VoxCloud.

 - Software: the Nextcloud applications developed by VoxCloud (MetaVox, IntraVox, RoomVox, FormVox, IntroVox).